-- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of the council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors - v. receive and retain copies of byelaws made by other local authorities; - vi. retain acceptance of office forms from councillors; - vii. retain a copy of every councillor's register of interests; - viii. assist with responding to requests made under the freedom of information legislation and rights exercisable under data protection legislation, in accordance with the council's relevant policies and procedures;
+- ii. subject to standing order 8, include on the agenda all motions in the order received unless a member has given written notice at least 7 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of the Authority for the election of a new Chairman of the Authority, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from members; - vii. hold a copy of every member's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Authority's relevant policies and procedures; - ix. liaise, as appropriate, with the Authority's Data Protection Officer (if there is one). - x. receive and send general correspondence and notices on behalf of the Authority except where there is a resolution to the contrary; - assist in the organisation of, storage of, access to, security of and destruction of information held by the Authority in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; (see also standing order 21); - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Authority in accordance with its financial regulations;

-- ix. liaise, as appropriate, with the council's Data Protection Officer (if there is one). - receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; (See also standing order 23). - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiv. record every planning application notified to the council and the council's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the council to the Chairman or in his absence the Vice-Chairman of the Council within two working days of receipt to facilitate a full planning committee meeting if the nature of a planning application requires consideration before the next ordinary meeting of the council; - xvi. the Clerk has Delegated Power to respond to uncontentious planning applications if the deadline for response falls between council meetings and a planning committee meeting has not been called; - xvii. manage access to information about the council via the publication scheme; and - xviii. retain custody of the seal of the council (if any) which shall not be used without a resolution to that effect.
-(See also standing order 23).
+- xiv. record every planning application notified to the Authority and the Authority's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the Authority to the Chairman or in his absence the Vice-Chairman (if there is one) of the Authority within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Authority. - xvi. manage access to information about the Authority via the publication scheme; and - xvii. retain custody of the seal of the Authority (if there is one) which shall not be used without a resolution to that effect. (see also standing order 23).

-16. Responsible Financial Officer/Clerk
+15. Responsible Financial Officer/Clerk

-a The council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+a The Authority shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.

-17. Accounts and accounting statements
+16. Accounts and accounting statements